-It's no secret that some states are better than others when it comes to off-road adventures.
-We scoured the Internet and added a bit of personal input to create our list of what we believe to be the top five best states for some quality wheelin'.
+It's no secret that some states are better than others when it comes to off-road adventures, so we scoured the internet and added a bit of personal input to create a list of states we believe have the best Jeep® trails.

-Believe it or not, the best states are all in the West.
-We think this is mostly because the West is full of wide open spaces and plenty of public land for free riding.
-The amount of public land, the versatility of trail type, and the varying difficulty were all factors that played into our list.
+Believe it or not, the best Jeep® destinations are all in the West.
+We think this is mostly because the West is full of wide-open spaces and plenty of public land for free riding.
+The amount of public land, the versatility of trail type, and the varying difficulty were all factors that played into our list of off-road Jeep® trails.

 So, without further ado, we recommend these five destinations for your next Jeepin’ adventures.